marcutudor79/marcutudor79/README.md

 ### Hi there 👋

+- ⚡ Fun fact: C is the only programming language that exists for such a long period and still it is widely used.

 <!--
 **marcutudor79/marcutudor79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.